raghavpatidarr/SearchCast/README.md

 Input: "Find the capital of Madhya Pradesh, then find its current weather condition"
 Output: "The capital of Madhya Pradesh is Bhopal.
 The current weather in Bhopal is ..."

-📌 Future Improvements

-Add memory to maintain conversations.

-Support more APIs (news, finance, etc.).

-Deploy as a chatbot/web app.